William is remembered on the war memorial at St. Bartholomew’s Church, Ipswich.

 Sister: Jane Ellender, born May 1890, Isle of Wight.

-William was educated at the Royal Hibernian Military School, Dublin, Ireland – entered 11th May 1896 – left 13th July 1901.
+William was educated at the Royal Hibernian Military School, Dublin, Ireland – entered 11th May 1896 – left 13th July 1901, to join the Royal Horse Artillery in Dublin, as a Boy Trumpeter.
+He served until April 1907 – 5 years & 266 days in Y Troop.

 William’s medals were sent on the 20th March 1922, to his father, Arthur William Ellender, of St. James Road, Sutton, Surrey.
 Arthur also received the memorial plaque & scroll.

-William is also remembered at the Royal Hibernian Military School, Ireland, and at St. Mary at Stoke Church, Ipswich.
+William is also remembered on the war memorial at the Royal Hibernian Military School, Ireland, at St. Mary at Stoke Church, Ipswich, at Totland Bay, Isle of Wight and at Carisbrooke Castle Chapel, Castle Road, Isle of Wight.